Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 12:

-Once cleaned, upload the table with your upload_to_db method to the database in a table called dim_card_details.
+Once cleaned, upload the table with the upload_to_db method to the database in a table called dim_card_details.

 ![img12](assets/image12.png)